This post may contain affiliate links. Please read our disclosure policy.

 How To Make French Toast For One

-1. In a medium bowl, whisk together the egg and milk.
-Add the vanilla, sugar, and cinnamon, and whisk until everything is well blended.
+1. Make the egg mixture.
+In a medium bowl, whisk together the egg and milk.
+Add the vanilla, sugar, and cinnamon and whisk until smooth.

 sourdough bread soaking in French toast custard for 30 seconds to prevent sogginess.